makrai/notes/jurafsky19-slp2-ch15-unification.md

 * New states are then created by copying the older state, advancing the dot
 * new state in the current chart entry
 * when the state NP → Det Nominal • , [1, 3] is processed,
-  COMPLETER looks for incomplete states ending at 1 and expecting an NP
+  COMPLETER looks for incomplete states ending at_1 and expecting an NP
   * finds the states `VP → Verb • NP, [0, 1]` and `VP → Verb • NP PP, [0, 1]`
+  * new states to the chart:
-  * new complete state VP → Verb NP • , [0, 3], and the new
+    * VP → Verb NP • , [0, 3] /complete/ , and
-    incomplete state VP → Verb NP • PP, [0, 3] to the chart
+    * VP → Verb NP • PP, [0, 3] /incomplete/

 #### Retrieving Parse Trees from a Chart